 2020-2021 Catalog [ARCHIVED CATALOG]

-At the completion of the AA Liberal Arts & Sciences: Mathematics & Science Degree program, a student will be able to
+At the completion of the AS Engineering Science Degree program, a student will be able to

 - Effectively write grammatically correct essays with a focused main idea, logically developed with supporting details including the incorporation of information from secondary sources, properly cited;